-Taking a pupil on leave during term time interrupts teaching and learning and can disrupt educational progress.
-Before completing this application form parents are asked to consider the effect on their child's continuity of education.
-Name of pupil(s): request permission for my child to be absent from school.
-From To The following are examples of the criteria for leave of absence, which may be considered as exceptional: Service personnel returning from active deployment.
-Where inflexibility of the parents' leave or working arrangement is part of the organisational or company policy.
-This would need to be evidenced by the organisation / company.
-Where leave is recommended as part of parents' or child's rehabilitation from medical or emotional problems.
-When a family needs to spend time together to support each other during or after a crisis.
-This is not an exhaustive list; the headteacher will consider each application individually taking into account the specific facts and circumstances and relevant background context behind the request.
-As headteachers should only grant leaves of absence in exceptional circumstances it is unlikely a leave of absence will be granted for the purposes of a family holiday.
-DfE Leave will not be considered retrospectively.
-Leave will not be approved if attendance is less than 95%.
-Unfortunately, the fact a holiday is cheaper during term time will not be considered as an exceptional circumstance.
-Leave cannot be granted because of the educational merit of a planned trip.
-Parents must obtain permission before making any arrangements for leave in exceptional circumstances, otherwise the absence will be recorded as unauthorised.
-Parents who take a child on leave in term time without the permission of the school risk being issued a fine for unauthorised absences.
-Please explain the reason for the application as fully as possible: Please explain the reason for the application as fully as possible:
+- As headteachers should only grant leaves of absence in exceptional circumstances it is unlikely a leave of absence will be granted for the purposes of a family holiday.
+DfE - Leave will not be considered retrospectively. - Leave will not be approved if attendance is less than 95%. - Unfortunately, the fact a holiday is cheaper during term time will not be considered as an exceptional circumstance. - Leave cannot be granted because of the educational merit of a planned trip. - Parents must obtain permission before making any arrangements for leave in exceptional circumstances, otherwise the absence will be recorded as unauthorised. - Parents who take a child on leave in term time without the permission of the school risk being issued a fine for unauthorised absences.

+Please explain the reason for the application as fully as possible:

-The information given in this form is accurate to the best of my knowledge.
-I understand that further information and checks are sometimes required as part of the approval process.
+I certify that the information given in this form is accurate to the best of my knowledge.
+I understand that checks will be made as part of the approval process.